 Dr. Austin is known as an excellent teacher and known for his ability to clarify for the voice teaching community the complexities of voice science and to make it applicable to the studio teacher and singer.
-His articles on this subject have been published in AUSTRALIAN VOICE, the journal of the Australian National Association of Teachers of Singing and in the JOURNAL OF SINGING.
-His scientific research has focused on the articulatory behavior of classically trained singers and has been published in the JOURNAL OF VOICE.
+His articles on this subject have been published in Australian Voice, the Journal of the Australian National Association of Teachers of Singing and in the Journal of Singing.
+His scientific research has focused on the articulatory behavior of classically trained singers and has been published in the Journal of Voice.
 He is a member of the editorial board of the Journal of Singing, and has served on the Voice Science Advisory Committee of NATS.
-He has served as a member of the Science Advisory Committee of the Voice Foundation where he was awarded the prestigious Van A Lawrence fellowship award.
-Most notably, Dr. Austin is a successful teacher and has students singing professionally in this country and in Europe and with more than a dozen former students in faculty positions around the USA.
+He has served as a member of the Science Advisory Committee of the Voice Foundation where he was awarded the prestigious Van A. Lawrence fellowship award.
+Most notably, Dr. Austin is a successful teacher and has students singing professionally in this country and in Europe and with more than a dozen former students in faculty positions around the United States.

 For a complete summary of his professional activities, please go to: